-These deeply luscious macarons can be a little tricky to make for the first time, but these detailed steps will easily guide you to macaron success:
+These deeply luscious macarons can be a little tricky to make for the first time, but these detailed steps for the french method will easily guide you to macaron success:

 Step 1: Make the meringue & sift dry ingredients.
-Whisk the egg whites in the bowl of a standing mixer.
+Whisk the egg whites in the bowl of a standing mixer at medium speed in a large bowl.
 Slowly add the white sugar when it starts to foam.
 Keep whisking until stiff peaks form and mix in your desired food coloring.
 Meanwhile, pulse the dry ingredients in a food processor and sift into a medium bowl.